SA commercial seaweed leases granted

 A commercial seaweed farm off the Yorke Peninsula is one step closer, with the South Australian government granting two production leases and licences in the region.

-Commercial seaweed could be a game-changing new industry which processes seaweed into a livestock feed supplement, which has been found to cut methane production in cattle and sheep, and allows energy to be used for growth or milk production.
+Commercial seaweed could be a game-changing new industry.
+Processing seaweed into a livestock feed supplement has been found to cut methane production in cattle and sheep.
+It also allows energy to be used for growth or milk production.

 Early estimates by aquaculture solutions provider CH4 Global indicate seaweed production could be worth $140 million a year in South Australia, with the potential to create 1200 jobs.